Rapptz/discord.py/docs/api.rst

     .. versionadded:: 2.0

-    .. attribute:: verify_phone

-        The user must verify their phone number.

-    .. attribute:: verify_email
+    .. attribute:: update_agreements

-        The user must verify their email address.
+        The user must update their agreement of Discord's terms of service and privacy policy.
+        This does not limit the user from using Discord.

     .. attribute:: complete_captcha

         The user must complete a captcha.

+    .. attribute:: verify_email

+        The user must add and verify an email address to their account.

-    .. attribute:: update_agreements
+    .. attribute:: reverify_email

-        The user must update their agreement of Discord's terms of service and privacy policy.
+        The user must reverify their existing email address.

-    .. attribute:: none
+    .. attribute:: verify_phone

-        The user does not need to take any more actions.
+        The user must add a phone number to their account.

+    .. attribute:: reverify_phone

+        The user must reverify their existing phone number.

+    .. attribute:: reverify_email_or_verify_phone

+        The user must reverify their existing email address or add a phone number to their account.

+    .. attribute:: verify_email_or_reverify_phone

+        The user must add and verify an email address to their account or reverify their existing phone number.

+    .. attribute:: reverify_email_or_reverify_phone

+        The user must reverify their existing email address or reverify their existing phone number.

 .. class:: ConnectionType